 When optimizing a website for search engines, more often than not, people focus on more widely known strategies like focus keywords, page length, and meta information.
-While these strategies are absolutely necessary for ranking well on Google, the more underrated part of SEO is the user experience of a website.
-User experience is extremely important and something that few people realize Google takes into account when judging a website.
+While these strategies are absolutely necessary for ranking well on Google, the more underrated part of SEO is a site’s user experience.
+User experience is extremely important and something few people realize Google takes into account when judging a website.

-Focus on not only the basic steps of SEO, but also on providing a great user experience on your website and watch as you climb to the first page of Google.
+Focus on providing a great user experience on your website and SEO basics and watch as you climb to the first page of Google.

 There are several ways Google can measure user experience.
 Some of the main ways are time spent per page, time spent on the website as a whole, interacting with elements like buttons and videos, and even if someone returns to a page again later.
 Some things that can signal Google to think your website provides a poor user experience would be things like a high bounce rate and a low number of pages visited per session.

-Your main goals to show Google that you provide a good user experience are to increase your average time spent per page and to get users to interact with multiple pages and elements.
-You will want to set up your website in a way that Google likes, but also just to make it a good informative website that gives your searchers from Google the information they want.
+Your main goals to show Google you provide a good user experience are to increase the average time spent per page and to get users to interact with multiple pages and elements.
+You will want to set up your website in a way that Google likes, but also just to make it a good informative website that gives Google searchers the information they want.

-Start implementing these user experience strategies on your website and watch your traffic grow.
-By incorporating images and videos into your website, by adding graphics, and incorporating relevant links, you can vastly improve the overall user experience on your website.
+Implement these user experience strategies on your website and watch your traffic grow.
+By incorporating images and videos into your website, adding graphics, and incorporating relevant links, you can vastly improve your site’s overall user experience.
 It is not all about going through a checklist of SEO strategies.
 Consider the overall journey of the users on your website as well!